utkarshpratap2002/learnedinDITISS/fcn-docs/day3/day3.md

 Now, Routers themselves can communicate among them and can provide a comm beyond the networks.
 For that there are routing protocols, these are RIP, OSPF, EIGRP.

-What happens at Transport layer?
-It is about relliability, it provides a assurity, but remember that segments never go alone, it always includes the parts like NACK and ACK
+*What happens at Transport layer?*  It is about relliability, it provides a assurity, but remember that segments never go alone, it always includes the parts like **NACK (Negative Acknowledgement)** and **ACK (Acknowledgment)**, along with ACK and NACK, transport layers segement is responsible for segementation of frames, adding sequence number for arrangement of data, flow control that manages the **window size**, and sliding window protocol, along with **retransimission**, that helps in recovery of data, if lost (in TCP).

 Transport layer functionality includes: